rust-lang/reference/reference-dev-guide/src/introduction.md

 ## Adding examples and glossary entries

 Examples are great.
 Many people will only read examples and ignore the prose.
-Ideally, every facet of every feature will have an example.
+Ideally, every facet of every feature should have an example.

 Likewise, the Reference has a glossary.
 It doesn't need to explain every facet of every feature nor contain every definition, but it does need to be expanded upon.
-Ideally entries in the glossary link to the associated documentation.
+Ideally, entries in the glossary should link to the associated documentation.

 ## Adding documentation

 There are a lot of features that are not documented at all or are documented poorly.
-This is the hardest, but definitely most valuable.
+This is the hardest task, but definitely the most valuable.
 Pick an unassigned issue from the [issue tracker], and write about it.

 While writing, you may find it handy to have a [playground] open to test out what you are documenting.

 Feel free to take information from the standard library and Rustonomicon as appropriate.

-Note that we don't write documentation for purely library features such as threads and IO and we don't write about Rust in the future.
+Note that we don't write documentation for purely library features, such as threads and IO, and we don't write about Rust in the future.
 Documentation is written as if the current stable release of Rust is the last release.
 The `master` branch of the Reference corresponds to what is **stable** on the `master` branch ("nightly") of [rust-lang/rust].
 If you want to write about Rust in the future, you want [the Unstable book][unstable].

 [Authoring Guide]: docs/authoring.md
 [introduction]: https://doc.rust-lang.org/nightly/reference/introduction.html